USMLE Step 1: All You Need to Know

 Source: Step 1 interactive testing experience

-Some other questions use visual elements, audio clips, or other tools as part of the prompt.
 To learn more about what types of questions you can expect on the USMLE Step 1 exam, review the Step 1 interactive testing experience.

 How Long Is The USMLE Step 1?

-The USMLE takes one day to complete, and is administered in one 8-hour testing session.
+The USMLE takes one day to complete and is administered in one 8-hour testing session.
 Each of the seven sections in the exam takes one hour to complete.
 Examinees will be allowed one approved break time.
 If you require test accommodations, you may apply through the USMLE website.

 When Should I Take the USMLE Step 1?

 Most students take the USMLE Step 1 exam at the end of their second year in medical school.
 This timeline is recommended to allow students enough time in school to learn the necessary material for the Step 1 exam.
-Technically, you can take the USMLE Step 1 exam anytime after the three-month period post successful registration.
+Technically, you can take the USMLE Step 1 exam anytime after the three-month period after registration.

 In order to register, you must be a graduate or current student in an MD program.
 So, the earliest you can possibly take the USMLE Step 1 exam is after you have enrolled in medical school.